loicsikidi/tpm-pills/pills/04-create-a-tpm-key.md

 <div class="warning">
 <b>Warning</b>

-With sufficient privileges, it's possible to force a seed rotation for any persisted hierarchy—but this will invalidate all previously created keys.
+With sufficient privileges, it's possible to force a seed rotation for any persisted hierarchy — but this will invalidate all previously created keys.

 Use this operation with caution.
 </div>